NikolaiRadke/Nokolino_diy/linux_uploader/README.md

 2. If not, compile it by yourself, just by typing ``` make ```.
 3. Try again.
 4. Connect your JQ6500 module to your system with a micro USB cable.
+5. Test your device by typing  ``` ./jq6500 -S ```.
+The tool will tell you the detected flash size.
-5. Upload your files by typing
+6. Upload your files by typing
   ``` ./jq6500 ../mp3/male/mp3_8MBit/* ```(1 MByte devices)  or
   ``` ./jq6500 -f ../mp3/male/mp3_8MBit/* ``` (2 MByte devices) or
   ``` ./jq6500 ../mp3/male/mp3_32MBit/* ``` (4 MByte devices) or